 Every week he is seen in the news, handing cash to the police to get them back on the streets, to electric workers to restore services, or to teachers to have them return to the classrooms.
 He handed out cars to tribal chiefs.

 As the UN-African Union peacekeeping force drew down in Darfur, the RSF took over their camps - until the UN put a halt to the withdrawal.

-Hemeti says he has increased his RSF contingent in Yemen and has despatched a brigade to Libya to fight alongside the rogue general Khalifa Haftar, presumably on the UAE payroll, but also thereby currying favour with Egypt which also backs Gen Haftar's self-styled Libyan National Army.
+Hemedti says he has increased his RSF contingent in Yemen and has despatched a brigade to Libya to fight alongside the rogue general Khalifa Haftar, presumably on the UAE payroll, but also thereby currying favour with Egypt which also backs Gen Haftar's self-styled Libyan National Army.

-Hemeti has also signed a deal with a Canadian public relations firm to polish his image and gain him political access in Russia and the US.
+Hemedti has also signed a deal with a Canadian public relations firm to polish his image and gain him political access in Russia and the US.

-Hemeti and the RSF are in some ways familiar figures from the history of the Nile Valley.
+Hemedti and the RSF are in some ways familiar figures from the history of the Nile Valley.
 In the 19th Century, mercenary freebooters ranged across what are now Sudan, South Sudan, Chad, and the Central African Republic, publicly swearing allegiance to the Khedive of Egypt but also setting up and ruling their own private empires.

 Today, this semi-lettered market trader and militiaman is more powerful than any army general or civilian leader in Sudan.
 The political marketplace he commands is more dynamic than any fragile institutions of civilian government.